-The capacity in which CWM was acting, such as, as an agent of another firm, did not emerge either from the Application Form for Membership or other documentation indicated to have been received or provided to the Complainant.
+The capacity in which CWM was acting, such as being an agent of another firm, did not emerge either from the Application Form for Membership or other documentation indicated to have been received or provided to the Complainant.

 iii.
-No proper distinctions between CWM, Inter-Alliance and/or Trafalgar
+No proper distinctions between CWM and/or Trafalgar